 In addition to the UCEEB, experts from the Faculty of Civil Engineering (FSv) and the Faculty of Information Technology (FIT) are involved.
 The FSv of the CTU, through the Department of Municipal Water Management, has know-how in the field of smart water management in municipalities, protection of water resources, water pollution, etc.

-CTU UCEEB is an interdisciplinary research centre focusing on construction, energy and sustainable innovation in a wide range of other fields.
-Since 2014, the centre has completed over 1,200 projects.
-The Centre employs a total of approximately 200 staff, including about 120 top applied research staff.
-The Urban Innovation Programme deals with municipalities of all sizes, and collaborations have been implemented with more than 50 cities and municipalities of all sizes.
-In the area of urban innovation, UCEEB has produced a number of outputs, such as Water in the City, the Catalogue of the Use of Secondary Materials in Construction and the Recycled Construction website. cz, certification methodology SBToolCZ, Methodology for planning public spaces, Manual Energy management of municipalities and cities in their buildings and on their land, training course on energy-plus neighbourhoods, or specific applications such as the micro-cogeneration power plant Wave, biosolar roof in Žďár nad Sázavou, smart concrete furniture for SARAP Prague 3.
-In the field of automation and data management of municipalities with a focus not only on energy, UCEEB has implemented projects Smart City Compass, SPARCS, ASCEND, GLocalFlex, Technology Transfer for Smart Prague and many others.
+ČVUT UCEEB is an interdisciplinary research center focused on construction, energy, and sustainable innovation in a wide range of other fields.
+Since 2014, the center has implemented over 1,200 projects.
+The center employs a total of approximately 200 people, including approximately 120 top applied research workers.
+The urban innovation program deals with municipalities of all sizes, and cooperation has been implemented with more than 50 cities and municipalities of all sizes.
+In the field of territorial innovation, UCEEB has created a number of outputs, such as: Water in the City, Catalog of Uses Let's recycle buildings (in Czech), SBToolCZ certification methodology, Public Space Planning Methodology, Manual for Energy Management in Municipalities and Cities in Their Buildings and on Their Land, educational course on energy-positive neighborhoods, and specific applications such as the Wave micro-cogeneration power plant, the bio-solar roof in Žďár nad Sázavou, and smart concrete furniture for SARAP Prague 3.
+In the field of automation and municipal data management, with a focus not only on energy, UCEEB has implemented projects such as Smart City Compass, SPARCS, ASCEND, GLocalFlex, Technology Transfer for Smart Prague, and many others.

 In addition to UCEEB, experts from the Faculty of Civil Engineering (FSv) and the Faculty of Information Technology (FIT) are involved.